part | item | cond | resp |

 to c5

-, as can be verified at the bottom of Code block 6.1 These priors tell the model that absurd values are simply not plausible.
+, as can be verified in Table 2.4 These priors tell the model that absurd values are simply not plausible.
 Finally, our intercept (\(\hat\beta_0\)) is assumed to have a mean of 7 (which approximates the observed mean of c1

 will save the model in RData

 format.
-You can later read it by using load("bFit0.RData")
+You can later read it by using load("bFit1.RData")

 .
 Importantly, we can save however many objects in a single RData